TWarczak/data_warz/content/resume.md

 * Showcased the {modeltime} R package to forecast 3 months of daily sales in Q1 for a 'Superstore' company using Kaggle dataset. [blog-post](https://toddwarczak.netlify.app/post/modeltime/)

 ### TidyTuesday
-* An ongoing contribution to the #TidyTuesday challenge.
+* My submissions to the #TidyTuesday challenge.
 This is a weekly twitter project focusing on cleaning, wrangling, summarizing, and arranging a new dataset in R to produce a single chart, typically with {ggplot2} and {tidyverse} tools.
-Shared via #tidytuesday.
+Shared via #TidyTuesday.

 ## Education {.divider}